cryptoinhero/zurbank/src/zurbank/doc/rpc-api.md

 ## Transaction creation

-The RPCs for transaction creation can be used to create and broadcast Omni Protocol transactions.
+The RPCs for transaction creation can be used to create and broadcast Zus Protocol transactions.

 A hash of the broadcasted transaction is returned as result.